Photonic Exceptional Points in Holography and QCD: Soft-wall model of EPs and the Ferrell-Glover-Tinkham sum rule

 At finite temperature (where a black brane is added: $f(z) = 1 - (z/z_h)^4$), the EP persists but shifts.
 In this case, the chemical potential $\mu \sim A_t(z=0)$ tunes the EP, similar to the frequency in photonics.
 For AdS/QCD flavor, where the chemical potential is coupled to D7-branes to model chiral symmetry, the minimal scalar suffices.

 Note that in this case, the $4D$ strongly coupled boundary CFT is local, while the $5D$ bulk is non-local, as the gravitational degrees of freedom (metric $g_{MN}$, scalar $\phi$, and gauge field $A_M$) are described by a gauge theory where diffeomorphism invariance introduces non-local effects.
-The non-Hermiticity (gain/loss) is dual to complex bulk-boundary conditions, and the EP corresponds to a critical point in the bulk where QNMs coalesce, often tied to non-local features such as horizon instabilities or complex metric solutions that violate the NEC in the PT-broken phase.
-Thus, the non-locality arises from gravitational gauge redundancy and the radial smearing of interactions, with the EP manifesting as a non-local critical point in the QNM spectrum.
+The non-Hermiticity (gain/loss) is dual to complex bulk-boundary conditions, and the EP could correspond to a critical point in the bulk where QNMs coalesce, often tied to non-local features such as horizon instabilities or complex metric solutions that violate the NEC in the $\mathcal{PT}$-broken phase.
+Thus, the non-locality which arises from gravitational gauge redundancy and the radial smearing of interactions with the EP, would be an analogical manifestation of a non-local critical point in the QNM spectrum.

-Then, to numerically find the EP, one needs to discretize the radial Sturm-Liouville operator and build a generalized eigenproblem.
+Then, to numerically find the EP, one needs to discretize the radial Sturm-Liouville operator and build a generalized eigen-problem.
 The radial equation can be written as